 |Employment Type: Full-Time|

-OPWDD Habilitation services are individually designed for helping a person learn skills and get supports needed to pursue personal interests, integration, and independence.
-The habilitation plans are based on the ISP.
-These plans are written in conjunction with the consumer, staff, service coordinators and natural supports.
+Community (OPWDD) Habilitation services are individually designed for helping a person learn skills and get supports needed to pursue personal interests, integration, and independence.
 Habilitation staff should use professional judgment based on experience and expertise, and provide the services identified in the Habilitation Plan.
-Habilitation services are not provided as exclusive services, but part of an overall plan of support for an individual.
-These services are provided in the person's home and in the community.
+Community Habilitation services are provided in the person's home and in the community.
 Habilitation staff is to assist individuals in achieving their goals, personal values and outcomes.

 |Language Required: None|